What Does the Best Resume Look Like in 2023

 See more cover letter templates and start writing.

-As always the only correct answer is: it depends.
+How much job history on a resume is enough?
+As always, the only correct answer is: it depends.
 However, as long as you pick relevant positions, jobs, or even gigs, any arbitrary cut-off is meaningless.
 Avoid going beyond 20+ years of experience unless required.
-Tailor, trim, cut, and whatever is left, is the right length.
+Tailor, trim, cut, and whatever is left is the right length.

 Does the article answer your question: how far back should a resume go?
+Do you know now how many jobs should you list on a resume?
 Or maybe you have other doubts?
 Let me know in the comments section.